sivanaikk/iudx-developer-docs/docs/Deployment/Kubernetes-Based Deployment/IUDX Component Installation/Zookeeper.md

 </div>

-+ ZooKeeper operates as a distributed file system and exposes a simple set of APIs that enable clients to read and write data to the file system.
-+ Zookeeper performs service discovery of APIs using the data stored in Hazelcast cache.
-+ Before running any API servers or monitoring stack, Zookeeper has to be running.
+- Three pod HA zookeeper deployed using helm chart
+- Zookeeper is mainly used for discovery of different vertx pods of vertx based server (eg: resource server) and K8s. - Hazelcast stores the vertx cluster info.

 ### Installation

 1. Navigate to the below directory:

     ```
-    cd iudx-deployment/Docker-Swarm-deployment/single-node/zookeeper/
+    cd iudx-deployment/K8s-deployment/Charts/zookeeper
     ```
+2. copy the example resource values YAML file to resource-values.yaml.

+    ```
+    cp example-aws-resource-values.yaml resource-values.yaml
+    ```

-2. Define appropriate values for resources in `zookeeper-stack.resources.yaml` as shown in the sample file **[example-zookeeper-stack.resources.yaml](https://github.com/datakaveri/iudx-deployment/blob/5.0.0/Docker-Swarm-deployment/single-node/zookeeper/example-zookeeper-stack.resources.yaml)**
+3. Define Appropriate values of resources in `resource-values.yaml` as shown in sample resource-values file for **[aws](https://github.com/datakaveri/iudx-deployment/blob/5.0.0/K8s-deployment/Charts/zookeeper/example-aws-resource-values.yaml)** and **[azure](https://github.com/datakaveri/iudx-deployment/blob/5.0.0/K8s-deployment/Charts/zookeeper/example-azure-resource-values.yaml)**.

     - CPU requests and limits
-    - RAM requests and limits
+    - RAM requests and limits,
+    - Instance-type for nodeSelector
-    - PID limit
+    - StorageClassName

-3. Deploy the Zookeeper stack as follows:
+    - Size of the persistent volume required

+4. To install redis on the k8s cluster, run the install script using the following command:

     ```
-    cp example-zookeeper-stack.resources.yaml zookeeper-stack.resources.yaml

-    docker stack deploy -c zookeeper-stack.yaml -c zookeeper-stack.resources.yaml zookeeper
+    ./install.sh
     ```

-### Notes
+    The script does following:
+    - It adds bitnami helm repo
+    - It creates zookeeper namespace
+    - It installs HA 3 pod zookeeper cluster.

+- To check helm release info:
+    ```
+    helm list -n zookeeper
+    ```
-1. To check if the Zookeeper stacks are deployed and running: `docker stack ps zookeeper`
+- To check if the di pods are deployed and running:

-2. For more information on installation instructions, refer **[here](https://github.com/datakaveri/iudx-deployment/tree/5.0.0/Docker-Swarm-deployment/single-node/zookeeper#introduction)**.
+    ```
+    kubectl get pods -n zookeeper
+    ```